bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

 ## Extra credit.

-* Read this article to get aquiatined with a high level concept called "Closures": [Understand Closures with Ease](http://javascriptissexy.com/understand-javascript-closures-with-ease/)
+* Read this article to get aquainted with a high level concept called "Closures": [Understand Closures with Ease](http://javascriptissexy.com/understand-javascript-closures-with-ease/)
 * Read and familiarize yourself with the computer science concept of 'Recursion'.

 ## Additional Resources: